Martha Graf, Executive Director

 Ken has been with the Foundation since its early days.
 He is the owner of Key Realty.

-Barbara is a First Vice President of Wells Fargo Advisors and has been providing guidance and counsel in the financial service industry for nearly 30 years.
+Barbara owns Lifetime Wealth Advisors, a wealth management and investment firm.
+She has been providing guidance and counsel in the financial service industry for nearly 30 years.
 She is an active volunteer to Hospice and is a member of Club 20.
 Barbara has served on the Suicide Prevention Board of Directors for 5 years, including service as president for 18 months.
+She is a 4th generation Coloradoan and former front range woman who is now a lover of the western slope- where her family originally homesteaded.
+Barbara is passionate about helping address the issue of suicide that has plagued our community for too long.

 A well-known personality in the area, Dave is the local authority on Western Colorado.
 He's put his talents and passion to use authoring "A Spirit of Charity: A History of St. Mary's Hospital, 1896-1996", “The Grand Heritage: A Photographic History of Grand Junction, Colorado" and "Towers of Healing: The First 125 Years of Denver's Saint Joseph Hospital."
 He's conducted numerous field trips to western Colorado and eastern Utah ghost towns, abandoned mines, old railroad sites and historic cemeteries.